nyukers/StableDiffusion/API/README.md

 # ComfyUI API, 2024
 Some examples of using ComfyUI via API.
-ComfyUI is using as backend in SimpleSDXL2, SwarmUI and Stability Matrix.
+ComfyUI is using as backend engine in SimpleSDXL2, SwarmUI and Stability Matrix.